 The Courellian Navy then turned their sights on Quechkhonia to the south-west, and set sail in hopes to overrun the Hardonian city.
 A small Harndonian warfleet of 24 vessels moved to engage the navy in the Gonth Bay, which was blanketed in dense fog, allowing the smaller Harndonian ships to sneak towards the Courellian fleet.

 A diary entry from a sailor on the Courellian vessel Milonian Vengeance give details on what happened next:

-- "We were sailing through the dense fog, relying on our compases and previous headings to lead us to the pagan's great temples – or whatever they called them.
+- "We were sailing through the dense fog, relying on our compasses and previous headings to lead us to the pagan's great temples – or whatever they called them.
 It was totally quiet, apart from the creak of the ship beneath us and the lapping waves against the hull.
 Everyone was tense.
 Suddenly, we heard screams from starboard of us, away from the shore.
 The breeze carried the voices of my panicked brothers, pleading not to die.
-Flashes of light lit the fog, and we initially thought that was our cannons firing at something, but the colour was wrong: it was a luminous green mixed with bright orange.
-Without warning, something blew up at our bow, throwing a fiery spray the same colour as the flashes before.
+Flashes of light lit the fog, and we initially thought that was our cannons firing at something, but the color was wrong: it was a luminous green mixed with bright orange.
+Without warning, something blew up at our bow, throwing a fiery spray the same color as the flashes before.
 The spray landed on some of the sailors near me, and they died screaming, unable to wash the hellish fluid off, even using the water we had in buckets on the deck."

 - "The screaming to the right of us got louder, and flashes of both our gunfire and their chemical fire lit up on all sides.
 Our starboard cannons roared, firing blindly in the direction of the screams.
 We rushed over to that side, clutching our muskets, but we couldn't see anything we could confidently fire at.
 I've never been in a naval battle so confused before.
 It was awful."